 The United World College (UWC) Global Academy brings together top students studying across the UWC’s 18 schools and colleges the opportunity to get an early taste of an exceptional college experience in a cohort-based model.

-Following Phoenix Week, students will spend 3 weeks immersed in an online academic, credit-bearing course.
+Students will spend 3 weeks immersed in an online academic, credit-bearing course.
 These courses typically require 5-6 hours of work daily, comprised of engagement with faculty, teaching assistants, or peers, and also including time spent on homework, problem sets, papers, or other independent work.
+For the academic courses, UWC Global Academy students will be in class with students from other scholarship programs.
 Students will be graded for their work and receive a grade for the course.

 Application materials include: